-The 6th note of a major scale is
+The 6th note of a major scale is the root note of the relative minor scale.

 For example, the notes of the C major pentatonic scale are: